Sweden national rugby union team: Age grade and sevens

 The Swedish Rugby Union also administers age grade rugby for both sexes; a women's national team and a Sevens national team.

 Home ground

 Sweden currently play international matches primarily at the purpose built Trelleborg Rugby Arena, home of Pingvin RC.
 Built to replace Pingvin's former home Pilevallen, on which Pilehallen now stands, it was completed in 2024 and features an all-wooden covered grandstand and clubhouse.

 In previous seasons games have also been played at Stockholm Olympic Stadium, Malmö Stadium and Bollspelaren in Norrköping.

-Current squad
+Players

 Sweden draws its players both from its domestic clubs as well as players competing abroad.

-The following players were selected for the games vs Croatia, Lithuania and Czechia in Autumn 2025: